diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### Overview

-- Selecting that menu will redirect you to the **Diskover Community** user page.
+- Selecting that menu will send you to the **Diskover Community** user page.
 - You can see all recent activities.
 - Clicking on **Guide Admin** at the top will bring you to [**article management**](#article_management), from there you can navigate to the [**Community Content page**](#community_content).